 If you believe that your loved one’s passing qualifies as wrongful death, then you should seek the advice of a Conyers wrongful death attorney.
 Based on your case, your lawyer will let you know whether you have the right to file the wrongful death claim or someone else in your family should do it.

 Who Can I Hire a Wrongful Death Lawyer to File a Claim in Georgia?

 Georgia laws establish a clear hierarchy when it comes to persons entitled to hire a wrongful death attorney and file a claim.
 Who is qualified to file a wrongful death claim depends on their relationship with the deceased and the existence of other relatives?

-- The deceased’s personal representative or estate executor – The person the deceased appointed in their will or the executor the probate court appointed to manage the estate can turn to a wrongful death lawyer and file a claim on behalf of the deceased’s estate.
-If the deceased has no surviving spouse, children, or parents, and left no will, the next of kin can ask the probate court to appoint them as estate executor and file the claim on behalf of the estate.
+The person the deceased appointed in their will or the executor the probate court appointed to manage the estate can turn to a wrongful death lawyer and file a claim on behalf of the deceased’s estate.
+If the deceased has no surviving spouse, children, or parents, and left no will, the next of kin can ask the probate court to appoint them as estate executors and file the claim on behalf of the estate.